History of Klaus Schwab in Timeline

 1987: European Management Forum Renamed

-In 1987, the European Management Forum was renamed the World Economic Forum.
+In 1987, the European Management Forum was renamed as the World Economic Forum.

 In 1998, Klaus Schwab and his wife Hilde created the Schwab Foundation for Social Entrepreneurship.

-In 2003, Klaus Schwab appointed José María Figueres as CEO of the World Economic Forum (WEF) to be his successor.
+In 2003, Klaus Schwab appointed José María Figueres CEO of the World Economic Forum (WEF) as his successor.

-Since 2003, Klaus Schwab has been an honorary professor at the University of Geneva.
+In 2003, Klaus Schwab became an honorary professor at the University of Geneva.

-In October 2004, José María Figueres resigned as CEO of the World Economic Forum (WEF) due to undeclared consultancy fees from Alcatel.
+In October 2004, José María Figueres resigned as CEO of the World Economic Forum (WEF) due to undeclared consultancy fees.

 In 2006, Transparency International highlighted the José María Figueres incident in their Global Corruption Report.